 Unfortunately, too many campers in Baja are choosing to do their business outside without proper waste disposal.
 Streams of toilet paper and unsightly mounds are quickly becoming a serious issue at popular Baja boondocking sites and beach campgrounds.

-To reduce your impact on the environment, the best option is to bring your own portable camping toilet and a bathroom tent (we use this pop up tent).
+To reduce your impact on the environment, the best option is to bring your own portable camping toilet and a bathroom tent (we use this pop-up tent).
 RV black tanks can be emptied at RV park dump stations or by paying for a sanitation truck to visit your site.

 If you must go outside, please read up on how to dig a cathole properly or use these disposable WAG bags that you can simply seal up and throw away in the trash.